 People lead lives as events unfold and history is made.
 All of us have interesting personal experiences to relate as we journey through life.
-We also hear and gather stories from our parents, grandparents and relatives.
+We also hear and gather stories from our parents, grandparents and other relatives.
 Pastconnect.net offers a platform for publishing, sharing and preserving these personal histories.

 Thinking about the life and destiny of my dear Grandfather Vassily, I have come to the conclusion that his life is best defined in the words of Sheila Fitzpatrick in one of her studies about Russia, as an ‘ordinary life in extraordinary times.’